gwu-libraries/sfm-ui/docs/collections.rst

 Note that because collection is determined by the user whose credentials are provided, there are no seeds for a Weibo timeline collection.
 To change what is being collected, change the user's friends from the Weibo website or app.

-See the :ref:`Collecting web resources` guidance below for deciding whether to collect image or web resources.

 .. _Weibo search: